Put on your first show

 OUDS funding opens in 5th week each term, and will be advertised beforehand in the OUDS Newsletter.
 You will be required to submit a bid via the OUDS website that should be similar to a venue bid, but designed to persuade the reader of a production's financial stability.
+Please note that OUDS typically offer pro-rata loans rather than grants.
 For further details on how to put together a funding application, have a look at our more detailed advice here.

 Following on from this you will be invited to an interview; this will last between 15 and 30 minutes, depending on the scale of your production.
 You will be asked to expand on the contents of your funding bid as well as answering any specific questions that the Executive committee (the OUDS President, Treasurer and Secretary) may have.
 Funding decisions will be circulated towards the end of term, with funds being released to successful companies over the course of the vacation.

-There are many other funding bodies across the university, generally based in colleges.
+-There many other funding bodies across the university, generally based in colleges.
 A list of the funding bodies that are currently accepting applications can be found here.
-The format your application should take will vary between funding bodies, but most will accept an application in the form made to OUDS, or alternatively you can get in touch with the funding body in question to ask what they would like to see before you apply.

-Some production companies have had success obtaining grants from JCRs, although this should not be relied on as a source of funding, since JCRs can often promise lots and deliver little.
-You should get in touch with your College Rep if you are considering applying to a grant from your college, since they will be able to advise on the process, and the likelihood of success.
+-Some production companies have had success obtaining grants from JCRs, although this should not be relied on as a source of funding, since JCRs can often promise lots and deliver little.

 Step 7: pre-show

-Once you have a venue in which to put on a show, and funding with which to do so, then comes the not insignificant task of delivering the show itself.
-Auditions should be held almost as soon as the venue is secured, to give the director and cast enough time to rehearse, and those departments (such as costume) that need to interact with the cast enough time to fulfil their roles too.
-We strongly recommend that you run your auditions sign-ups through the OUDS Auditions Portal, which is a free resource for registered production companies, and saves you a lot of hassle.
-Using the Auditions Portal also allows you to automatically advertise your auditions through the OUDS Newsletter, and you should then also promote them via whichever social media channels you choose to use.
+Auditions should be held almost as soon as the venue is secured, to give the director and cast enough time to rehearse.
+We strongly recommend that you run your auditions sign-ups through the OUDS Auditions Portal.
 Have a look at what actors will expect from an audition here, and be sure to consider the OUDS inclusivity guidelines when writing your call to auditions.

 Step 8: show week

 Show week starts when you arrive at the venue for your get-in.
 Depending on the venue, your technical crew will require between a few hours and a few days to set up before rehearsals can begin in the space.
-The PM will oversee the various technical departments as they set up their equipment, and extra crew may be needed for just this phase to help speed things along.
-If you have access to one or more theatre technicians, you should make full use of them to help you finish your get-in as quickly, and safely, as possible.
+This will often involve heading to OUTTS at 10AM in the morning to collect props and set pieces.
+If you are working on a small scale show, it may also be useful to have cast help with get-in.

-Opening night is the show that you will want to invite reviewers to, so that your reviews can be used as marketing for the rest of the run.
+It is useful to invite reviewers (from the Cherwell, the Oxford Blue and the Oxford Student) to opening night so that your reviews can be used as marketing for the rest of the run.
 Many directors choose to sit in the audience for every show to take notes, and other members of your production team who are not involved in the show itself may also want to have 'comp' (free) tickets, which producers should remember when programming their budget.
-Depending on the venue, you may need to find individuals to help with Front of House on show nights, especially if you're running a bar or selling interval snacks.
+Depending on the venue, you may need to find individuals to help with Front of House on show nights, especially if you're running the bar.